What to Pack for a Trip to Vietnam (in Any Season)

 Our first set is mesh like this set and we love that you can see through the bags to know what’s inside.

-This set (buy on Amazon or buy from Gonex directly) is water resistant – perfect for more adventurous trips – and each bag has an expandable zipper, so it’s like having two size options per bag.
+This set from Gonex is water resistant – perfect for more adventurous trips – and each bag has an expandable zipper, so it’s like having two size options per bag.

 Laundry bag